-The proponent shall identify and assess the Project's cumulative effects.
-Cumulative effects are defined as changes to the environment due to the project when considered combination with the effects of other works or other past, present and reasonably foreseeable future projects.
+The proponent shall identify and assess the cumulative environmental effects of the Project.

+Cumulative environmental effects are defined as environmental effects of a project, when considered in combination with the environmental effects of other past, present and reasonably foreseeable future projects or activities.

-Cumulative effects may result if:
+Cumulative environmental effects of the Project may result if:

-- implementation of the Project being studied caused direct residual negative effects on the environmental components, taking into account the application of technically and economically feasible mitigation measures; and/or - the same environmental components are affected by other past, present or reasonably foreseeable future actions (projects or activities).
+- implementation of the Project results in likely, direct residual adverse environmental effects on valued environmental components after taking into consideration the implementation of technically and economically feasible mitigation measures; and - a likely, adverse residual environmental effect of the Project that would be magnified or otherwise exacerbated by the effects of any past, present or reasonably foreseeable future projects or activities.